Chapabu/codeception-drupal-runserver/README.md

 # Codeception Drupal Drush Server

-## Note: This is currently under development, btu should be ready shortly :)
+## Note: This is currently under development, but should be ready shortly...it ain't ready til it's got tests ;-)

 Codeception extension for starting and stopping a Drush server using PHP's built in webserver and the `drush runserver` command.